Personal Power is a month-long transformation program by Tony Robbins.

 If you can find a team of people whom you deeply care for and you can make a difference for them and be a source of power and possibility you will be driven the most.

 Every day care deeply, create something new, cooperate with ppl on how to make a difference, commit to being the best and contribute.
-The dreams of your past will become small confronted to what you will have.
+The dreams of your past will become small confronted with what you will have.

 Life is a process, so enjoy it.